kabiromohd/data_engineering_python_task/Task-1/task1.md

 # Data Engineering Community LaunchPad Python task 1

-## Project Title
+## Project Objective
 Task is to build an automated quote email delivery platform using ZenQuotes API.
-Get quotes from the API and automate daily sending to subscribers’ email
+Get quotes from the API and automate daily sending to subscribers’ email.

 ## Project Overview
 The project is for MindFuel Company, a mental wellness startup.